knthompson26/healthdis/simulated_example/README.md

 ## 5. Notes and caveats

 - The simulated data is entirely fabricated and contains no real participant information.
 Sample sizes, effect sizes, and relationships between variables are arbitrary and do not represent the study's real data or findings.
 - The quick-run bootstrap settings trade statistical precision for speed.
-Confidence intervals and point estimates from this package will differ from — and should not be compared to — the manuscript results.
+Confidence intervals and point estimates from this package will differ from (and should not be compared to) the manuscript results.
 - Native American vs. White race comparisons (`natam`) are included in `race.R`'s analysis but have no case in the risk-factor label recoding in `fig2&3.rmd`'s "Join all" step, so they do not currently appear on Figures 2 or 3.
 This mirrors the behaviour of the original plotting script and was not something introduced by these edits; flagging it here in case it should be addressed separately.

 For any questions, contact Katherine N Thompson at k.n.thompson@ucl.ac.uk.